From Five Dimensions to Many: Large Language Models as Precise and Interpretable Psychological Profilers: Supplementary Analyses for Main Findings

 \paragraph{Statistical Significance.} We conducted a 1,000-trial permutation test, shuffling the LLM-generated correlation vectors to construct an empirical null distribution for our key statistics (\(R^2\) and Kendall's \(\tau\)).
 As shown in Figure~\ref{fig:appendix_permutation}, the originally observed statistics were extreme outliers, falling far outside the range of values expected under the null hypothesis (\(p < .001\)).
 This confirms the structural amplification effect is a highly significant phenomenon and not a product of random chance.

-\paragraph{Robustness to Task Framing.} To ensure the effect arises from genuine inference rather than sensitivity to task framing or input ordering \citep{oren2023proving}, we tested the model's invariance across three conditions: our original setup (Standard Order), a setup with shuffled input items (Random Order), and a setup where each prediction was made individually (Single Question).
-As shown in Figure~\ref{fig:appendix_robustness}, the amplification coefficient (\(k\)) for Gemini 2.5 remained exceptionally stable across all conditions, ruling out task framing as a confounding factor.
+\paragraph{Robustness to Task Framing.} To ensure the structural amplification effect arises from genuine psychological inference rather than being an artifact of the experimental setup, we tested the model's invariance across three distinct conditions: our original ``Standard Order'' setup, a ``Random Order'' setup and a ``Single Question'' setup.